anuket-project/anuket-specifications/doc/ref_model/chapters/chapter09.rst

   -  store configuration data, alert data, and performance data dynamically discovered from the infrastructure (environmental data)
   -  discover current versions of software modules at each endpoint (discovery)
   -  track and account for all systems, assets, subscriptions (monitoring)
-  -  provide inventory of all asset, logical and physical
+  -  provide an inventory of all virtual and physical assets,

 Automated LCM uses Available Software Upgrades and Dependencies component to:
  -  store information about available software upgrades and dependency expectations